A Detailed Guide To The McKinsey Problem Solving Game

 Tips for acing the game

-Although it is difficult to directly prepare for the McKinsey Problem Solving Game, there are some things you can do to increase your chance of success:
+In addition, there are other things you can do to increase your chance of success:

 • Familiarize yourself with the gamified environment.
 Watch preview videos that are available online and test out similar games.